ModeX: Evaluator-Free Best-of-N Selection for Open-Ended Generation: Discovering the Mode of Text

 For open-ended generation, exact equivalence between responses is no longer well-defined, and the notion of a hard clique requires relaxation.
 Thus, we define edges based on \emph{response similarity}.
 Concretely, we construct a weighted adjacency matrix $A \in \mathbb{R}^{|V| \times |V|}$, where each entry measures the similarity between a pair of responses:

 with $v_i, v_j \in V$ denoting two generated responses.
 Here, $s_1$, $s_2$, and $s_3$ correspond to Jaccard similarity computed over unigram, bigram, and trigram sets, respectively.
 This construction yields a weighted graph where stronger edges indicate higher lexical overlap, allowing a soft generalization of voting to open-ended texts.
 Comparison with an embedding similarity-based adjacency matrix is in Appendix~\ref{apdx:adjacency}.
+Also, an ablation study on the n-gram components is provided in Appendix~\ref{apdx:ngram}.

 \paragraph{(2) Graph spectral clustering.} To identify a dominant group of mutually consistent responses, we next perform clustering over the graph nodes.
 A key challenge is that the number of coherent groups among generated responses is \emph{a priori} unknown.
 Rather than fixing the number of clusters, we adopt a hierarchical spectral clustering approach that recursively partitions the graph into two subgraphs.